your favourite artists

-Take our courses any time, any where, on any device.
-Our on-demand video courses allow you to learn in your own time and at your own pace.
+You can take our courses any time, anywhere, on any device.
+Turn your commute into the best hour of the day or be inspired at 2am when you just can’t sleep.
+Learn in your own time and at your own pace.

 Eats Everything takes us through his iconic record edits.
 Having created thousands of Reebeefs to play in his live sets, Dan is recognised as the master of the club edit.
-Across the length of this 13-part, 1 hour long course, Dan digs into his art, teaching you his simple process from start to finish.
+Across the length of this 13 part, hour-long course, Dan digs into his art, teaching you his simple process from start to finish.

-Dan uses Ableton in this video course, but you can follow along in any DAW.
+Dan uses Ableton in this video course, but you can follow along in any music production software.
 Because this is not just another dull step-by-step tutorial full of technical jargon – this course teaches you the reasoning and technique behind Dan's world class edits.